An Amazing 14-Vehicle Light Painting in a Garage Condo

 This was a really fun project to photograph that night.
 Many of their family members were on hand.
 In fact, Brandon & Tanya's son, Caleb, was my "Camera Trigger Man" that night!

-Also on hand were their friends, Ray & Anne, from just down the road!
+Also on hand were their friends, and mine, Ray & Anne, from just down the road!
 I had the opportunity to light paint their cool '79 Trans Am and '79 Chevy truck in the fall of 2024!
 Look for that pretty image and story in our "Light Painting Stories - 2024" page.

 A unique combination of light painted vehicles, a 2023 Kenworth T880, a 2024 Mack P164T, and a 2006 Corvette Z06!